tshmak/lassosum/README.md

 setwd(system.file("data", package="lassosum")) # Directory where data and LD region files are stored
 ```

 First we read the summary statistics into R, and provide the `bfile` names of the reference panel and the test data.
 If only the reference panel is provided then only the beta coefficients (no polygenic scores) are calculated.
-You can then apply these subsequently to a test dataset using `validate.lassosum.pipeline` or `pseudovalidate.lassosum.pipeline`.
+You can then apply these subsequently to a test dataset using `validate` or `pseudovalidate`.
 If no reference panel is provided, then the test data is taken as the reference panel.
 If no ld region file is provided, then `lassosum` is performed by chromosomes.
 We recommend you use the appropriate LD regions as defined in [Berisa and Pickrell (2015)](https://academic.oup.com/bioinformatics/article/32/2/283/1743626/Approximately-independent-linkage-disequilibrium) which are also included in our package.

 ```r
 library(data.table)